datacarpentry/semester-biology/lectures/debugger.md

 3. Program runs until breakpoint and stops (before executing the line of code)
 4. Stack Data gives the current values for all variables (Local vs. Global)
 5. Pressing Debug again continues to the next breakpoint

-Why
----
-* Like a print statement but better
-* Doesn't accidentally get left in the code
-* Contains a complete snapshot of the status of the program
-* Let's you walk through the code dynamically

 Stepping
 --------